amodmulay/staxmpa/code-document.md

 ### Architecture Diagram

 The application uses a centralized state management pattern where a single parent component (`RadarPage`) controls the application's state and logic.
 This state is passed down to presentational child components, which then emit events back up to the parent to modify the state.
+The main user controls are consolidated into a sidebar.

 ```mermaid
 graph TD